simonsobs/nemo/README.md

 * mpi4py (3.0.0)
 * colorcet (1.0.0; https://github.com/bokeh/colorcet/releases)

-All of the dependencies (except sotools, at the moment) can be installed using `pip`.
+All of the dependencies can be installed using `pip`.

 ## Installation